rohit-chandra/penguin_classification/README.md

 ## Penguin Classification

-Main aim of this project to is implement end-to-end ML pipelines on AWS sagemaker :target:.
+Main aim of this project to is implement end-to-end ML pipelines on AWS sagemaker to predict the species of the Penguins. :penguin:

-## 1: Training Pipeline
+## 1. Training Pipeline

 - In this session we’ll run Exploratory Data Analysis on the [Penguins dataset](https://www.kaggle.com/datasets/parulpandey/palmer-archipelago-antarctica-penguin-data) and we’ll build a simple [SageMaker Pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines-sdk.html) with one step to split and transform the data.